jakobhviid/BigDataCourseExercises/lectures/01/exercises.md

-# Lecture 01 - Kubernetes fundaments
+# Lecture 01 - Kubernetes fundamentals

 ## Introduction to the instructors